jreisinger/checkip/README.md

 * AS data using TSV file from [iptoasn](https://iptoasn.com/).
 * DNS name using [net.LookupAddr](https://golang.org/pkg/net/#LookupAddr) Go function.
 * [ThreatCrowd](https://www.threatcrowd.org/) voting about whether the IP address is malicious.
+* Blacklists the IP address is found on according to [IPsum](https://github.com/stamparm/ipsum).
 ---
 * [AbuseIPDB](https://www.abuseipdb.com) reports that the IP address is malicious.
 You need to [register](https://www.abuseipdb.com/register?plan=free) to get the API key (it's free).
 * GEOgraphic location using [GeoLite2 City database](https://dev.maxmind.com/geoip/geoip2/geolite2/) file.
 You need to [register](https://dev.maxmind.com/geoip/geoip2/geolite2/#Download_Access) to get the license key (it's free).